Back to Blog Posts

 What do you look for?

 Each social media data source contains a potentially voluminous amount of disparate data dating back to the inception of a user’s account.
-It is important to understand what your technology partner will include in their capture of such data and what metadata will or be included.
+It is important to understand what your technology partner will include in their capture of such data and what metadata will be included.

 User-generated social media ESI may include: